katreparitosh/DATA-ANALYSIS-of-Indian-Movies/README.md

       - Who are the best rated stars?

 ## Statistical Concepts used :
-- Understanding inferences from the outliers.
+- Getting inferences from the outliers using IQR.
-- IQR(Inter-quartile range
+- IQR(Inter-quartile range)
 - Skewness
 - Median being used as a better average than mean.